-Non verbal – not using spoken or written language to communicate
+Non verbal – not involving or using words

-Oral communication – communication by a word of mouth.
+Oral communication – communication by word of mouth

 - A manager cannot hire an employee with poor oral communication for a sales and marketing job profile.

-- In the workplace, your posture and eye contact can send co workers a message.
+- In the workplace, your posture and eye contact can send co-workers a positive or a negative message.

-- An effective co worker can help you excel in your work.
+- An effective co worker can guide you and help you excel in your work.

 - Weak channelization can lead to ineffective communication.